 It was one of the fullest, and most informative courses I’ve ever been on (and I’ve done the lot) and it was refreshing that lunch was not what we’d just cooked, but instead it was provided by the restaurant.

-A selection of cheeses was on offer, and one of them was a Cote Hill Blue, which Peter Eaton, Head Chef of the Woodspeen told us had been exclusively washed for the restaurant with damson whisky.
+A selection of cheeses was on offer, and one of them was a Cote Hill Blue, which Peter Eaton, Head Chef of the Woodspeen told us (follow this link to read about this occasion) had been exclusively washed for the restaurant with damson whisky.

 I was intrigued; I regularly make industrial quantities of damson gin with great success judging by the rate at which it disappears.
 I’d tried making damson whisky, and in my view it was a waste of good whisky; nevertheless this cheese was really very good.